-SERC: SAMPLE JUDGE SCORING SHEET - Injured Victim Draw No: Team Name: Judge Name: Victim: conscious vi ctim with injured shoulder Fell into water, injure ed shoulder.
+SERC: INJURED VICTIM - SAMPLE JUDGE SCORING SHEET Draw No: Team Name: Judge Name: victim with injured shoulder red shoulder.
 Victim is calm.

 This is a medium priority victim requiring assistance.
 Rescuer should use an aid.
 Victim can hold aid and needs assistance to climb out of the pool.
 The victim should be removed carefully from the water with attention to the injured shoulder.
 He/She is uncooperative and will not go for assistance or contact emergency services.